pfreyp/SC17_Developer_Lab/Setup.md

 # Lab Setup - SC17

-In this section, we will setup our instance, connect to it and download the Lab files and instructions.
+In this section, you will setup our instance, connect to it and download the Lab files and instructions.

 ## Start a preconfigured EC2 F1 instance